gzmatte/Sonar/README.md

 > (Install Sonar and configurate mic first.)

-Open the bat after start sonar.
+★ Open the bat after start sonar.
 It will automatically disable additional playback outputs.
->  (Cause we only want the microphone).

 </br>